Dr Mary Elizabeth Whiteside

 Australian Association of Social Workers (AASW), Associate Editor, Australian Social Work

 Area of study

-Mary currently Head of Department, Community and Clinical Allied Health.
+Mary is currently Head of Department, Community and Clinical Allied Health.
 She has a lengthy history of involvement in research and development in health and community settings, including Australian Aboriginal and international contexts.
 The focus of her social work practice and her research has primarily involved social and emotional wellbeing, community development, Indigenous health, and living with disability, using qualitative and participatory research approaches.

 Inclusion in Communities

 Social Work Research

 Whiteside, M., Bould, E., Tsey, K., Cadet-James, Y., Venville, A. & Morris, M. Promoting 21st Century student competencies: piloting a wellbeing intervention (2017).
 Australian Social Work. http://dx.doi.org/10.1080/0312407X.2016.1263351